-An Appraisal Report Should Be Understandable to You
+An Appraisal Report Should be Understandable to You

-Appraisals that diverge from local real estate values are a potential warning sign for landowner and land trusts alike.
+Appraisals that diverge from local real estate values are a potential warning sign for landowner(s) and land trusts alike.
 Here are some questions the landowner or the land trust might ask:

 - a.
-Is the appraisal generally in line with your and the land trust's sense of local real estate values? - b.
-Is the appraisal aggressive in its conclusion of value based on an informed experience of land values in the area?
-This does not require a detailed appraisal review, merely a general knowledge assessment.
-You can also obtain a desk review by another appraiser as a precaution to avoid potential problems and penalties. - c.
+Is the appraisal generally in-line with your and the land trust's sense of local real estate values? - b.
+Is the appraisal aggressive in its conclusion of value based on an informed experience of land values in the area? - c.
 Is the appraisal's value conclusion egregiously high, in the top range, in light of the landowner's and land trust's general knowledge of local land values?
 Or was no gift made (for example, the easement was granted to satisfy a governmental regulation)?
 Or is the gift described in the appraisal different from the gift received?